Stochastic time-evolution, information geometry and the Cramer-Rao Bound: Introduction

 \section{Introduction}

 Information geometry \cite{Ama07} is a branch of information theory which describes information in terms of differential geometry.
-This can be motivated by a question central to any physical experiment: Given a system described by a set of parameters, how much information about the system can we gain from a slight variation of the parameters?
-Under certain regularity conditions, how the system changes under such a small parameter variation defines a metric, the so-called Fisher information metric \cite{Uff99,Fri04,Cro07,Cov12}.
+This can be motivated by a question central to any physical experiment: Given a system described by a set of parameters, how much information about the system can we gain by observing its change under a variation of the parameters?
+As it turns out, the effect of smooth parameter variations defines a metric called Fisher information metric \cite{Uff99,Fri04,Cro07,Cov12}.
 This metric encodes the maximum amount of information that can be gained by measuring the change of any observable due to the parameter change.

-The relation between the measurement of (macroscopic) observables and information gained about the physical system is also central to thermodynamics.
-Deciding which observables to measure and which parameters to vary in doing so is essential for reconstructing the thermodynamic potentials and thus obtaining a complete information about the macroscopic state of the system.
+The relation between the measurement of observables and information gained about the physical system is also central to thermodynamics.
+Deciding which observables to measure and which parameters to vary in doing so is essential for reconstructing the thermodynamic potentials and thus obtaining complete information about the macroscopic state of the system.
 Thus, it is not surprising that there exists a strong connection between thermodynamics and information theory, which, despite dating back all the way to Gibbs and Boltzmann \cite{Jay65}, has recently received much attention \cite{Kaw07,All09,Sti12,Sag12,Ito13,Har14,Hor14,Mac15,Lah16,Dec18B}.
 This is in part motivated by improved experimental techniques, allowing to probe the relation between information and thermodynamic quantities on a more detailed and microscopic level \cite{Ber12,Gav17}, but also by new theoretical proposals based on understanding information as a quantity that is just as physical as matter or energy.

-Recently, a 7connection between information geometry and stochastic thermodynamics was established in Ref.~\cite{Ito17}.
-Stochastic thermodynamics describes the behavior of thermodynamic quantities like heat, work and entropy in small systems, where these quantities fluctuate due to the presence of noise \cite{Sek10,Sei12}.
-In particular, Ref.~\cite{Ito17} found an intimate connection between Fisher information and stochastic entropy.
-In this case, the parameter, whose change is described by the Fisher information, is time.
-Thus, the temporal Fisher information quantifies how much information can be gained from the time evolution of the system.